Board of Governors - Profiles

 Julie was made a Dame Commander of the British Empire in 2012.
 In 2013, she was awarded an Honorary Chair at Warwick University and was named in the first BBC Radio 4’s Woman’s Hour List of the 100 Most Powerful Women in the UK.
 She has Honorary Doctorates from the University of Birmingham and Birmingham City University.

-Luke Shorrick recently graduated from Birmingham City University with a 2.1 in BA (Hons) Creative Writing with English.
+Luke Shorrick recently graduated from Birmingham City University with a 2.1 in BA (Hons) Creative Writing English.
 Luke has always been passionate about engaging with students from all different backgrounds, especially those who identify with minority groups.
 This led to Luke running for and being elected to the position of Vice President of the Students’ Union for Student Engagement in 2017.

 In his first year as a student, Luke set up and became President of a writing society.
 He was also heavily involved in the LGBTQ+ and Burlesque Society, which encourages students in the minority to celebrate their individuality.
-Luke also helped students on a wider scale as a student ambassador, which involved welcoming new students at open days and he also acted as a mentor for first year students studying English.
+Luke also helped students on a wider scale as a student ambassador, which involved welcoming new students at open days and he also acted as a mentor for students studying English.

 At the TeamBCU Awards in 2016, Luke’s writing society WriteClub won Committee of the Year.
 The following year, Write Club, BCU Burlesque, DJ, LGBTQ+, Illustration and the Mental Health Awareness Society worked in collaboration to organise a mental health showcase event for students, which was awarded at the 2017 TeamBCU award for Most Charitable Project.
 For the past three years, Luke has taken part in the Birmingham Pride parade with the LGBTQ+ and BCU Burlesque Society.
 In his role as Vice President of Student Engagement, Luke hopes to raise awareness around student mental health support needs and wellbeing issues.

-Jaspreet Singh is recent graduate of Birmingham City University, achieving a 2.1 in BA (Hons) Business and Human Resource Management in 2016.As an international student, Jaspreet ran for, and was elected to the position of Vice-President of Student Experience in 2016, representing students in areas of welfare and services.
+Jaspreet Singh is recent graduate of Birmingham City University, achieving a 2.1 in BA (Hons) Business and Human Resource Management in 2016.As an international student, Jaspreet ran and was elected to the position of Vice-President of Student Experience in 2016, representing students in areas of welfare and services.
 Jaspreet was re-elected this year as President and now oversees the strategic direction of the Students' Union, helping to develop and deliver its Strategic Plan.
 He is the Senior Executive Officer and chairs the Board of Trustees within the Students' Union.

 Jaspreet is very active in the wider student political arena and is the International Representative on the National Union of Students’ (NUS) Black Students Committee and he also sits on the NUS International Students Committee.
 Jaspreet is also a member of the British Organisation of Sikh Students (BOSS).